ABRG-Models/morphologica/README.md

 the doxygen-generated code documentation at https://codedocs.xyz/ABRG-Models/morphologica/

+For example programs which are compiled when you do the standard cmake-driven build of morphologica, see both the tests/ subdirectory and the examples/ subdirectory.
+The readme in examples/ has some nice screenshots.

 For full, compilable, standalone examples of the code, see the standalone_examples/ subdirectory.
+Use these as templates for creating your own projects which use morphologica library code.

 See README.coding.md for a quick-start guide to the main classes.